Updated on July 17, 2025

 As for ciders, the Verger Croque-Pomme in Lochaber-Partie-Ouest combines pick-your-own with tastings on a terrace on stilts, while Les Pommes Perdues in Chénéville, showcases wild apples in creations as unique as the region itself.

-And if you prefer an organized outing, the company Aventure Outaouais offers turnkey packages, including transportation, tastings and meals, so you can experience the wine and cider route to the full.
+And if you prefer an organized outing, the company Aventure Outaouais offers turnkey packages, including transportation, tastings, and meals, so you can fully experience the wine and cider route.

-For an epicurean experience: flavours, culture and creativity
+For an epicurean experience: flavors, culture, and creativity

 A gourmet tour would not be complete without a stop at Kîsisam in Saint-André-Avellin.
 A true native café-boutique, this vibrant venue blends culinary traditions with modern creations.
 Here, you can savour a boreal-flavoured latté, savour a bison croissant or discover products from local and native artisans.
 A favorite address for lovers of gourmet and cultural experiences.